 - Nucleopore: Nuclear membrane is perforated with holes called as nucleopore that allows proteins and nucleic acids.

 The Central Vacuole: It occupies around thirty percent of the cell’s volume in a mature plant cell.
 Tonoplast is a membrane that surrounds central vacuole.
-The vital function of central vacuole apart from storage is to sustain maintain turgor pressure against the cell wall.
+The vital function of central vacuole apart from storage is to sustain maintain turgid pressure against the cell wall.
 The central vacuole consists of cell sap.
-It is a mixture of salts, enzymes and other substances.
+It is a mixture of salts, enzymes, and other substances.

-Cells of a matured plant become specialised to perform certain vital functions that are essential for survival.
-Some plants cells are used for transferring nutrients and some are used for storing food.
-Beneath are some of the specialised plant cells.
+Cells of a matured plant become specialized to perform certain vital functions that are essential for survival.
+Some plants cells are used for transferring nutrients and for storing food.
+Beneath are some of the specialized plant cells.

-- Collenchyma Cells: It acts as a supporting system to a plant when there is a restraining growth in a plant due to lack of hardening agent in primary walls.
+- Collenchyma Cells: It acts as a supporting system when there is a restraining growth in a plant due to lack of hardening agent in primary walls.

 - Sclerenchyma Cells: These cells are more rigid compared to collenchyma cells.
-Sclerenchyma cells consist of a hardening agent and their main function is to support the plant.
+Sclerenchyma cells consist of a hardening agent and their main function is to provide support to the plants.

-- Parenchyma Cells: These cells are used to store organic products in a plant.
+- Parenchyma Cells: These cells are used to store organic products in plants.

 To learn about plant cell and its anatomy with video lessons, visit Byju’s.